 Live Longer.
 Ride Bicycles.

 Modern society places the preservation of life at the very peak of its objectives.
 Authorities plough countless millions into health and safety.
 We have never been more obsessive about diet and fitness.
-The institution of medicine is constantly looking to cure yet more killers in order that our physical longevity might be extended yet further.
+The institution of medicine is constantly looking to cure yet more killer diseases in order that our physical longevity might be extended yet further.

 I have no problem with the belief in the value of living longer.
 Life is the greatest privilege of all, and has the potential to be endlessly fascinating.
 But I want to question the unit of measurement.
-What is the point of living a hundred years if the memory of it has become a blur of routine interspersed with brief moments of interest?
+What is the point of living a hundred years if the memory of it has become a blur of routine interspersed with brief moments of respite?

 If nothing else, though, I hope I’ve convinced you that travelling by bicycle will, in a very real way, extend your life.